gdennie/nomicon/src/dropck.md

 that we never read dangling references.
 However up to this point we have only ever interacted with the _outlives_ relationship in an inclusive manner.
 That is, when we talked about `'a: 'b`, it was ok for `'a` to live _exactly_ as long as `'b`.
 At first glance, this seems to be a meaningless distinction.
-Nothing ever gets dropped at the same time as another, right?
-This is why we used the following desugaring of `let` statements:
+However, generally nothing ever gets dropped at the same time as another.
+This is why we use the following desugaring of `let` statements:

 <!-- ignore: simplified code -->